Lenidevelaire/opsu/README.md

 opsu! was made by Jeffrey Han ([@itdelatrisu](https://github.com/itdelatrisu/)).
 All game concepts and designs are based on work by [osu!](https://osu.ppy.sh/) developer Dean Herbert
 ([@ppy](https://github.com/ppy)).
 Other opsu! credits can be found [here](CREDITS.md).

-opsu!variant (and everything within the package `lc.lenidevelaire.opsu_variant`) were made by the [Lenidevelaire team](https://github.com/Lenidevelaire), which may contain modified opsu! sources.
+opsu!variant (everything within the package `lc.lenidevelaire.aria`) were made by the [Lenidevelaire team](https://github.com/Lenidevelaire), which may contain modified opsu! sources.

 ## License
 **This software is licensed under GNU GPL version 3.**